Best Crypto Cards in Italy (2026)

 Proof of address: bolletta (utility bill from Enel, Eni, A2A for electricity/gas, or Telecom Italia/TIM, Vodafone, WindTre for phone), estratto conto (bank statement from Intesa Sanpaolo, UniCredit, Banco BPM, MPS, or PostePay), or certificato di residenza (residence certificate from the local Comune/Anagrafe, which carries the strongest legal weight for address verification).

 Physical cards ship to Italian addresses within 5-10 business days via Poste Italiane or private courier (SDA, GLS, DHL).
 Virtual cards activate immediately and can be added to Apple Pay or Google Pay.
-Italy has one of the highest Apple Pay adoption rates in the eurozone, making virtual crypto cards exceptionally practical from day one.
+Italy has high Apple Pay adoption, making virtual crypto cards practical from day one.

 Spending Tips for Italy